nt246/NTRES6940-data-science/assignments/assignment_5.md

 Instructions: Please read through this before you begin
 =======================================================

-This homework is due by **4pm on Monday 10/01/18**.
+This homework is due by **10pm on Wednesday 04/29/20**.
 Please **rename your knitted html file** in the format of "Homework5\_YourName.html" and upload it through Blackboard.

 **Import data files into R and parse them properly as instructed.
 Tidy and/or transform the data frames when appropriate.
 Reproduce the tables and plots exactly as shown in this html file**.
 For exercise 3.3, explore the dataset on your own.
 When a verbal response is needed, answer by editing the part in the R markdown template where it says <span style="color:blue"> "Write your response here" </span>.